 Yes!
 What’s really exciting is you aren’t restricted by a network or to what doctor you can use.

 You’ll also have access to telehealth for non-emergency care.

 There’s no loss of coverage from your favorite doctor because your insurance plan has changed.
 When you see a doctor, just present your Impact Member ID card and pay the provider fee.
 Impact will handle everything else.

 There’s a provider fee of $50 for each primary care visit, $75 for a specialist/urgent care visit and $150 for the hospital.
 Even better, for a $0 provider fee you can use an MDLIVE board-certified provider from the comfort of your own home, or wherever you may need to speak with a physician.

-You can also schedule a time to talk to a Telehealth doctor for free any time anywhere!
+You can also schedule a time to talk to a Telehealth doctor with a $0 provider fee any time anywhere!